OUR BAMBOO PROCESS

 From Farm to Fabric

-We source our raw materials from non-polluted areas in India, using farms where moso bamoo is organically grown.
-Bamboo is transformed from stalk to chips, mashed into pulp, processed into fiber, spun into yarn, then woven into fabric.
+We source our raw materials from non-polluted areas in China and India, using farms where moso bamboo is organically farm-raised specifically for linens.

 Fiber reactive dyes are textile dyes that form a covalent bond with the fibers of the textile.
 This results in a long lasting, bright dye that will not fade.
 Its a more expensive and challenging process than conventional fabric dyes, but makes the colors fade-proof.